-Who needs the Champs Elysee when we’ve got our own Grand Arrivee on Pinstone Street?
-The annual Sheffield Hallam University Grand Prix will once again attract world-class athletes to Sheffield's city centre for a high-tempo evening of criterium racing on Wednesday 19 July.
+Who needs the Champs-Elysées when we’ve got our own Grand Arrivée on Pinstone Street?
+The annual Sheffield Hallam University Grand Prix attracts world-class athletes to Sheffield's city centre.
+This July, the Grand Prix is playing host to the HSBC UK National Circuit Championships, a high-tempo evening of criterium racing on Wednesday 19 July.

-Competitors: look out for entries opening – and good luck!
+Competitors: entries are now open – good luck!
 Spectators: here’s a few insider tips from Sheffield Grand Prix organiser Marc Etches.

 Where’s your best tip to see the action?